 - What’s On

 Built to house the J. Paul Getty Museum’s collection of Greek and Roman antiquities, The Getty Villa is based on Villa dei Papiri, a 1st-century AD Roman country house in Herculaneum, with borrowed ideas from Ephesus and elsewhere.
 Its 23 thematic galleries have changing exhibitions from a wealth of material – 1,200 of the Getty Museum’s 44,000 works of art are on show at any given time.
 Among them are Cycladic figures and stories from the Trojan War; finds from Ephesus include a bronze Heraklitus (535-475 BCE) and an alabaster Artemis.
 In Pacific Pallisades on the north side of Malibu, the Villa overlooks the Pacific and has four gardens stocked with Mediterranean plants.
 As part of the Getty campus, the Villa is an important study resource for UCLA students, and has a programme of events, including Greek and Roman plays staged in the outdoor theatre.
-From April 18, 2018, a new presentation will be a chronological arrangement from the Neolithic Period to the late Roman Empire (ca. 6000 BC – A.D.
-600).
-With almost 3,000 square feet more gallery space and redesigned display cases, the installation will also showcase the most important objects in the collection, such as the Greek Statue of a Victorious Youth (300–100 BC, )which will now be viewed beside other works of art of similar date and style.
+Chronologically arranged from the Neolithic Period to the late Roman Empire (ca. 6000 BC – A.D.
+600) display cases show the most important objects in the collection, such as the Greek Statue of a Victorious Youth (300–100 BC), viewed beside other works of art of similar date and style.
 One gallery, dedicated to the “Classical World in Context,” has important long-term loans from major international museums of works of art representing the cultures that engaged with ancient Greece and Rome.

 Entrance to the Villa is free.